Cannabis laws are different in each province and territory in Canada. Here’s what you need to know about what is and isn’t legal in Nova Scotia.

 You can only buy cannabis legally from NSLC

-The Nova Scotia Liquor Corporation will be the only authorized retailer of cannabis in Nova Scotia.
+The Nova Scotia Liquor Corporation is the only authorized retailer of recreational cannabis in Nova Scotia.
 Cannabis can be purchased by adults 19 or over at designated NSLC stores or online.
-For more information visit the Nova Scotia Liquor Corporation.
+For more information, visit the Nova Scotia Liquor Corporation.

-While edibles can be produced at home for personal use, it will remain illegal under federal law to sell edibles, including at restaurants and markets.
+While edibles can be produced at home for personal use, it remains illegal under federal law to sell edibles, including at restaurants and markets.

 Keep it closed and out of reach in your car

-The rules for transporting cannabis in a vehicle will be the same as alcohol.
+The rules for transporting cannabis in a vehicle are the same as alcohol.
 Cannabis must be in a closed, sealed package and out of reach from anyone in the vehicle.
 You can be fined up to $2,000 for improper storage.

-Cannabis legalization will not affect the way medical patients access cannabis.
+The legalization of recreational cannabis has not changed the way medical patients access cannabis.